github/government.github.com/docs/submit.md

 permalink: /submit/
 title: Submit your Story
 layout: support-page
 description: Have a story you'd like to tell?
 We'd love to hear it.
 Submitting a story is easy.
-If you run into any trouble, <a href='https://github.com/github/government.github.com/issues/new' data-proofer-ignore='true'>we're here to help</a>.
+If you run into any trouble, <a href='https://github.com/github/government.github.com/issues/new' data-proofer-ignore='true' class='read-more'>we're here to help</a>.
 ---

 ## Before you begin